cangorur/servo_motor_simulation/README.md

 - [--help]: Type help to see the options

 This will launch the following:
- - simulation_servo_agent_<ID>: Simulated motor running on ROS framework with an integer ID
+ - simulation_servo_agent_<ID>: Simulated motor running on ROS framework with an integer ID (if 3 motors are running, then the IDs are 1, 2, and 3).
  - conveyor_belt_agent_<ID>: ROS agent that abstracts the behaviors of the servo motor (abstraction layer)
  - (optional) conveyor_gateway_<ID>: Gateway agent that allows access to the abstracted behavior through a REST interface